kedacore/keda-docs/content/docs/2.0/scalers/influxdb.md

 **Parameter list:**

 - The `authToken`/`authTokenFromEnv` field(s) holds the authentication token needed for the influxdb client to communicate with an associated server. `authTokenFromEnv` should hold the name of the environment variable in the target deployment that contains the actual authorization token value.
-- `organizationName`/`organizationNameFromEnv` field(s) holds another value needed by the client. `organizationNameFromEnv` has the same semantics of pulling a value from the target deployment as `authTokenFromEnv`.
+- `organizationName`/`organizationNameFromEnv` field(s) hold the organization name needed for the client to locate all [information](https://docs.influxdata.com/influxdb/v2.0/organizations/) contained in that organizaation such as buckets, tasks, etc. `organizationNameFromEnv` has the same semantics of pulling a value from the target deployment as `authTokenFromEnv`.
-- `serverURL` holds the url value of the influxdb destination server.
+- `serverURL` holds the url value of the influxdb server.
 - `thresholdValue` is provided by the user.
-This value can vary from use case to use case depending on the data of interest.
+This value can vary from use case to use case depending on the data of interest, and is needed to trigger the scaling in/out depending on what value comes back from the query.
 - `query` is the flux query that will yield the value for the scaler to compare the `thresholdValue` against.

+### Authentication Parameters

+You can authenticate by using an authorization token.

+**Authorization Token Authentication:**

+- `authToken` - Authorization token for influx db server.

 ### Example